bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

 Note that you need to flash the compatible NINA (ESP32) code for the nanocockpit to work, found here: TODO Also note that the NINA firmware will break CPX towards GAP8 - meaning you need to have a JTAG debugger to update GAP8!
 Do not proceed if you do not have a debugger.

+Nanocockpit has been tested with:
+- Ubuntu 22.04
+- Python 3.9

 ## Build instructions

 The nanocockpit GAP8 code is composed of reusable components, under `lib/`, and a streamer example.